mdevasish/Shopee_Order_Brushing/README.md

 Problem Statement:

-The task is to detect order brushing activites between sellers and buyers on E commerce platforms by uasing the concentration metric.
+The task is to detect order brushing activites between sellers and buyers on E commerce platforms by using the concentration metric.
 As per Wikipedia, brushing is a deceitful technique sometimes used in e-commerce to boost a seller's ratings by creating fake orders.
 As per the guideleines of the contest, the concentration rate is defined as

 concentration rate = number of orders for a time window/Unique number of users in the time window